-John the Baptist (aka the forerunner is the only Saint other than the Virgin Mary whose birthday is marked by a liturgical feast.
-Here Augustine brings out the similarities and contrasts between the birth of the Lord Jesus Christ and that of his cousin, who serves as a sort of boundary between the Old and New Covenants.
+John the Baptist (aka the forerunner is the only Saint other than the Virgin Mary whose birthday is marked by the highest class of liturgical feast, a Solemnity.
+Here Augustine brings out the similarities and contrasts between the birth of the Lord Jesus Christ and that of his cousin, who serves as a sort of boundary between the Old and New Testaments.
+The silence of Zechariah ends when John, the voice, is born.

 The Church observes the birth of John as in some way sacred; and you will not find any other of the great men of old whose birth we celebrate officially.
 We celebrate John’s, as we celebrate Christ’s.
 This point cannot be passed over in silence, and if I may not perhaps be able to explain it in the way that such an important matter deserves, it is still worth thinking about it a little more deeply and fruitfully than usual.